aviviadi/docs/Documentation/4.0/Raven.Documentation.Pages/start/installation.markdown

 <hr />

-### Installing RavenDB on a Windows or Linux Host Machine
+### Installing RavenDB on a Windows, Linux or MacOS Host Machine

 1. Extract the zip/tar file to a directory of your choice.